astampoulis/makam/WIP.md

 - [x] scroll to current line on eval and on edit
 - [x] fix to scroll
 - [x] bundle css, and some fixes
+- [x] fix case where queryblock is not around
 - [ ] actual web page using it
 - [ ] figure out how to download .md's in the same directory (or list out dependencies)
 - [ ] figure out whether we'll push or pull posts to make sure there's no regressions